When in Rome…

 The American champion made hay in Vos’ absence, winning four of the seven rounds held so far, and finishing second on every other occasion.

-Whatever happens during the final round in two weeks time, when the series returns to the Netherlands, will not derail her series victory.
+Whatever happens during the final round in two weeks time, when the series visits France, will not derail Compton’s series victory.

-The men’s series, however, will go to the wire in Hoogerheide, after Kevin Pauwels (Sunweb-Napoleon Games) rode back into contention by winning in Rome.
+The men’s series, however, will go to the wire in the Netherlands, after Kevin Pauwels (Sunweb-Napoleon Games) rode back into contention by winning in Rome.
 Check back on January 20.
 It’s going to be interesting.

 In the meantime, here’s a gallery of superb image from Rome from photographer, Balint Hamvas.